wanghaisheng/responsive-landing-page-starter/content/blog/en/two-way-messaging-on-zendesk-with-vonage-messages-api.md

 ## We’ll be using

-* Vonage messages API,
+* Vonage messages API
-* Zendesk triggers/automations,
+* Zendesk triggers/automations
 * A sample application as a middle layer.
 Here is the [available GitHub SDK](https://github.com/Vonage-Community/tutorial-messagesAPI-nodejs-vonageZendesk) (developed in collaboration with [Toni Kuschan](https://www.linkedin.com/in/kuschan))

 ## Objective